 Sierra Leone is pursuing financial sustainability for its immunization services through legislation and expenditure tracking.
-The Sabin Sustainable Immunization Financing (SIF) Program began its efforts in Sierra Leone in October 2008.
+Sabin’s Sustainable Immunization Financing (SIF) Program worked with officials in Sierra Leone from 2008 to 2016.

 Immunization Program Structure

 Sierra Leone’s Expanded Program on Immunization (EPI) is located in the Medical Services Directorate, Primary Health Care Division, Ministry of Health and Sanitation (MOHS).

 Over the period 2006-2014, Sierra Leone’s Gross National Income rose from US$330 to $720 per capita, more than doubling.
 According to the WHO/UNICEF Joint Reporting Form (JRF), the Sierra Leonean government spent less than $1 on routine immunization per surviving infant in 2007.
 By 2014, this figure had risen to $7.
 In addition, the government share of total routine immunization expenditures rose from 0 percent to 22 percent over the period.
 Since 2010, Sierra Leone has reported inconsistently on JRF financial indicators.
 The data suggest that Sierra Leone has progressed towards country ownership of its immunization program.
 Among SIF countries, Sierra Leone ranked 14th in terms of routine immunization spending per surviving infant in 2016.

 In 2012, the EPI team finalized a subnational expenditure tracking tool for routine immunization.